makerdiary/python-keyboard/docs/index.md

 | RF Antennas       | 2.4GHz Cabled PCB Antenna, NFC Cabled PCB Antenna                                |
 | Dimensions        | 285 mm x 94.6 mm (compatible with DZ60 cases)                                    |

-**Note: The PCB uses north-facing switch orientation, and the switches are mounted below the LEDs.
-If you intend to use Cherry MX or low-profile keycaps, be sure to purchase key switches that are beveled on both sides.
+**Note: The M60 PCB uses a north-facing switch orientation.
+If you plan to use Cherry MX or low-profile keycaps, be sure to purchase key switches that are beveled on both the north and south ends.
 See Issue #3.**

 [1]: https://gitee.com/makerdiary/python-keyboard/wikis/pages